masesgroup/KNet/src/documentation/articles/usage.md

 The example above can be found in the [templates package](https://www.nuget.org/packages/MASES.KNet.Templates/).
 Its behavior is:

 * during initialization prepares the properties,
-* creates a producer using the properties
+* create a producer using the properties
-* creates a ProducerRecord and sends it
+* create ProducerRecord and send it
-* prints out the produced data and the resulting RecordMetadata
+* print out the produced data and the resulting RecordMetadata

 ### Producer with Callback

 A producer with Callback can be like the following one.
 In this example the reader can highlight a slight difference from the corresponding Java™ code.
-See [JVM callbacks](jvm_callbacks.md) for details on callback management from JVM™.
+See [JVM callbacks](jvm_callbacks.md) to go into detail in the callback management from JVM™.

 ```
 using MASES.KNet;
-using Org.Apache.Kafka.Clients.Producer;
+using Org.Apache.Kafka™.Clients.Producer;
 using Java.Util;
 using System;
 using System.Threading;